adamdickmeiss/folio-local-run/README.md

 clone it for you.
 That might be what you want.
 But most certianly not in all cases, as you are probably going to have a local build somewhere.

-Start okapi with current working directy in `okapi` - the parent directory of `okapi-core`.
+Start Okapi with current working directy in `okapi` - the parent directory of `okapi-core`.
 In this case Okapi listens on port 9130 and uses ports range 9131 - 9200 for deployments:

     cd okapi